aws-samples/amazon-lookout-for-equipment-demo-app/README.md

 # lookout-equipment-demo-app
-Repo for the Amazon Lookout for Equipment demo application
+Repository for the Amazon Lookout for Equipment demo application